kevinhnw/TaxCalculator/README.md

 Instructions:
 1. Enter your income when prompted my the code (no symbols numbers only please)
 2. Enter the corresponding number that goes with your filing status (again only numbers please)
+3. Let the code calculate how much tax you have to pay
-3. See how much tax you will have to pay
+4. See how much tax you have to pay